szabgab/perlmaven.com/books/perl-testing/src/mocking/when-is-mocking-useful.md

 * TDD - Test Driven Development

-* Write application agains API that is not ready yet or not controlled by you.
+* Write application against API that is not ready yet or not controlled by you.

 * Replace a complex object with a simpler one.